Home

 So, you probably aren't surprised when I tell you that, for tax purposes, income earned by that revocable living trust is attributed to you as trustor of the trust.

-You will pay income taxes on the income the trust earned just as if it was your income.
+When you complete your free e-file you will pay income taxes on the income the trust earned just as if it was your income.
 Because, for tax purposes it is.
 You control it.

 Your social security number will be the taxpayer identification number for the trust.
 [This is why you probably should not get a separate tax ID for the revocable living trust as that will only confuse matters.]